vwegmayr/dementia-classification/README.rst

 Remarks for admin
 ----------------

-This repository provides a barebone for student projects.

-In order to get started, fork the project to the ise-squad namespace.
+In order to set up a new student project, fork the project to the ise-squad namespace.

 There change the project name and path for the new project.